White defensiveness: Definition

-White defensiveness describes some of the perceived responses when white people are confronted with issues involving race and racism.
-Academics have proposed subtypes of white defensiveness, such as white denial, white diversion, and white fragility.
-There are also varied contexts and descriptions of what can cause the expression of this theorized defensiveness.
-For example, political scientists Angie Maxwell and Todd Shields have proposed that the examination of white privilege "triggers white defensiveness".
+White defensiveness is a term used in some academic literature to describe certain responses that may occur when white individuals are confronted with discussions about race and racism.
+Scholars have proposed various categories within this concept, including white denial, white diversion, and white fragility.
+These frameworks are applied in different contexts to explain reactions that some researchers associate with such discussions.
+For instance, political scientists Angie Maxwell and Todd Shields have suggested that examining the concept of white privilege can prompt what they describe as defensive responses among some white individuals.

-Academics, such as Robin DiAngelo, Julia Chinyere Oparah, George Yancy and Leah Gaskin Fitchue, have detailed ranges of what they define as white defensive responses in their works.
+Some academics such as Robin DiAngelo, Julia Chinyere Oparah, George Yancy and Leah Gaskin Fitchue have outlined and analyzed what they characterize as forms of white defensive responses in their works.